-6.12 The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
-The Plan also needs to take account of the cumulative impacts on the local area of the use of very large construction and delivery vehicles and in these circumstances, the Forum has concluded that an area-wide policy is appropriate.

-- 6.13 Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
-The following areas are responsible for most impact, but are not included in the required content for the Council's Transport Assessment set out in Camden Planning Guidance 7, meaning that submission of this information separately or through a Servicing and Delivery Plan may be necessary to ensure that servicing and delivery requirements are given due consideration: - a.
-Scheduling of deliveries and service visits. - b.
-Proposed location for vehicles during loading/unloading. - c.
-Size and height of vehicles. - d.
-Planned waiting times. - e.
-Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery.
+- 6.13 The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
+The Plan also needs to take account of the cumulative impacts on the local area of the use of very large construction and delivery vehicles and in these circumstances, the Forum has concluded that an area-wide policy is appropriate. - Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
+The following areas are responsible for most impact, but are not included in the required content for the Council's Transport Assessment set out in Camden Planning Guidance on Transport, 2021, meaning that submission of this information separately or through a Delivery and Servicing Plan may be necessary to ensure that servicing and delivery requirements are given due consideration: